ejfree/Horseshoe/locations/duchy-virelle-southfens.md

-# Duchy of the Southern Deltas — House Virelle of Miregate
+# Duchy of the Southfens — House Virelle of Miregate

 ## Overview
 The second line chose the city life among warm marshes and winding canals.
 House Virelle rules a Venice‑meets‑New‑Orleans metropolis of lanternlit festivals, masked guilds, levees, and music.
 Wealth flows through celebrations, tariffs, and risk.